jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

 - We need to be able to express the transfer function, bit depth, color space, and, if the PQ transfer function is in use, the HDR metadata for our content all the way from applications to the hardware transmitting to the display.
-This tells us how content was encoded.
+  This is required to correctly blend, tone-map, or otherwise transform the content.
+I refer to this as "content encoding".

 - Somewhere we need to make the application's content encoding match the output encoding, even when there are multiple applications on the screen, even when